seandw/tweetlazo/README.md

 tweets in only non-goal and goal buckets, the system collects other information (like how many extra letters are in users' goal celebrations).
 In the future, it would be nice for that information to be exposed to the GUI as well, but also to track other events.
-In the example above, there are spikes not only for the one goal in the match, but also for the start and end of the two halves and the two red cards.

 Oh, and more tests.
 Always more tests.